UmbrellaRL/environment/README.md

 Agent looking for possible actions in a state.
 When determining state value function.

-### Agree upon the use cases for the application.
+### Agree & rank the use cases for the application.

- - Persist environment state.
- - Return state properties.

-### Rank the importance of the use cases.

- 1. Return state properties.
+1. What states are connected to state x?
- 2. Persist environment state.
+2. What actions can state x take?
+3. What is the probability of getting to state x from state y?
+4. What is the reward of state x?
+5. What is the estimated value of state x?
+6. Is state x a terminal state?
+7. How far is state x from state y?

 ## Data Model